crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 await crownstoneHue.addBridgeByBridgeId(bridgeId);
 ```
 This will attempt to find the Philips Hue Bridge in the network through a discovery call.
-Upon a successfull discovery call it will create a bridge object with a IP address and bridge id filled in and initiliazes it.
+Upon a successful discovery call, it will create a bridge object with an IP address and bridge id filled in and initializes it.
-The bridge object then tries to connect to the Philips Hue Bridge and attempts to create an user.
+The bridge object then tries to connect to the Philips Hue Bridge and attempts to create a user.
 Note that the link button on the physical bridge has to be pressed to make this work.

-On success, it will fill update itself with all needed information and return the bridge object.
+On success, it will fill update itself with all the needed information and return the bridge object.
 On failure, It will throw an error when no Bridge is found in the network or when the link button isn't pressed.

 ### Removing a Philips Hue Bridge
-In order to remove a bridge from the module, call:
+To remove a bridge from the module, call:
 ```
 await crownstoneHue.removeBridge(bridgeId);
 ```